 ArcGIS Server sites are licensed to fill specific roles.
 An ArcGIS GeoEvent Server is a stand-alone or federated server site that allows you to stream real-time data.

 In the context of ArcGIS Data Store, a federated ArcGIS GeoEvent Server can archive data from stream services into a feature layer that runs on the portal's hosting server.
 The archived data is stored in a spatiotemporal big data store.
 Note that when you delete the archiving feature layer from the portal, the feature service is not deleted and neither is the data stored in the spatiotemporal big data store.

-See Spatiotemporal data stores in the GeoEvent Server help for more information on archiving streamed data.
+See Manage spatiotemporal big data stores in the GeoEvent Server help for more information on archiving streamed data.

 ArcGIS GIS Server